bartonicek/plotscape/README.md

 Your version will be fully interactive (the above above is just a snapshot, since Github doesn't allow JavaScript in README.md files).

-Try clicking and dragging to select some points in the scatterplot on in the top left.
+Try clicking and dragging to select some points in the scatterplot in the top left corner of the the figure.

 Happy data exploration!